 It’s a beautiful lake spreading across 7-8 km surrounded by green vegetation from all sides.
 People can enjoy various activities here including boat riding, horse riding around the lake, rides, and toy trains for children.
 It is said that initially the lake was built with the aim to cater to the water needs of local people living in this city.

-Also called the Sunrise point, standing tall at a height of 4,710 meters.
+Also called Sunrise Point, standing tall at a height of 4,710 meters.
 It is a special destination in the city.
 It offers a spectacular view of sunrise.
 The rising sun looks amazingly serene.
 It is the highest point in the city.
-The point is a vast plateau comprising three watchtowers at different spots which offer stunning panoramic views of the whole city.
+The point is a vast plateau comprising three watchtowers at different spots that offer stunning panoramic views of the whole city.

 Table Land is a plateau that is situated at a height of 4,550 feet above mean sea level.
 It is spread over 95 acres having laterite rocks at its base covered with dense foliage of miniature bluebonnet grass.
 Interestingly, it is famed as Asia’s second-highest mountain plateau.
 It attracts a large crowd of tourists who can enjoy a jaw-dropping view of deep valleys and majestic valleys.
 This place is known for its activities like horse riding, trekking, paragliding, merry-go-rounds, arcade games, and mini trains.
 It is best described as a beautiful marvel of nature.